jpinzonc/Senators_votes/README.md

 # USA Senators votes
 ## Python Flask Solution to visualize USA Senate Votes

-For this project, I downloaded the USA Senate website for historical vote records -- CURRENTLY FROM 1999 to mid-2017

 - Data and data management:

+Data source: USA Senate website with historical vote records (1999 to mid-2017)

-The data is then formated and used to create an SQL database.
+The data is formated as xml files, from the original files the information is extracted and stored in a SQL database.

-With pandas, the data from the SQL database is searched for the selected year in the app and converted into:
+Pandas is then used to extract, search and converted the data into:

   -- 3 tables

   -- 1 map

+These tables hold the information in memory

 The tables summarize the year, show the votes presented in the Senate with the results, and summarize the information for each party.